RESOURCES FOR HELPING PETS

 To report animal neglect, abuse and abandonment:

-- To report cruelty, animal abandonment, or cases of animal fighting, contact the Capital Area Humane Society at 614.777.7387 to reach the confidential voicemail.
+- To report cruelty, animal abandonment, or cases of animal fighting, contact Columbus Humane at 614.777.7387 to reach the confidential 24-hour voicemail.
 Be prepared to provide the street address and zip code of the property where the animal is located.

 For assistance with pets in a household experiencing domestic violence: